WNT4 deficiency: Epidemiology

-Current Research/Research Directions
+Current research/research directions

 WNT4 deficiency is an extremely rare genetic disorder and not much research can be found in relation to the disease itself.
 The knowledge behind the gene and how it acts in the body is present however, with such minimal cases to compare to, it is hard to develop research on the disease.
 A future perspective to consider, on the other hand, regarding the WNT4 gene can be used to evaluate conditions such as polycystic ovary disease/syndrome (PCOS) which is a very common disease that affects many females.
 PCOS also displays hyperandrogenic characteristics and a better characterization of the milder form of WNT4 and its signaling pathways in ovarian tissues can help to further explain its contribution to the hyperandrogenic states seen in patients with PCOS.

 Research regarding the WNT4 gene itself is in the works in relation to other conditions that stem from the properties related to this gene.
 That being said, although this disorder is extremely rare, the WNT4 gene is very widely used in other biological functions.
 For instance, in 2016, a group of researchers studied how the WNT4 gene mediates estrogen receptor signaling and endocrine resistance in invasive lobular carcinoma cell lines.
 Since WNT4 is a critical signaling molecule in mammary gland development regulated by a progesterone receptor, its pathway was used in breast cancer research in order to modulate the endocrine response in invasive lobular carcinoma.
 Additionally, WNT4 gene is used in research regarding kidney function.
 In 2013, DiRocco et al. published a research article regarding WNT4 and beta-catenin signaling in medullary kidney fibroblasts and discovered that WNT4 expression in renal fibrosis is important in the proliferation process.